jinghua000/shadow-fns/doc/README.md

 <a name="toArray"></a>

 ## toArray ⇒ <code>Array</code>
-If the parameter is array return a new shallow copy array
+If the parameter is array return self, else, return a array with it.

-If not, return a array with it

 **Category**: [Tools](#tools)
 **Sign**: a -> [a]